taimoorsattar7/taimoorsattar.dev/src/pages/blogs/remote-jobs-website.md

 ---
-title: remote jobs website
+title: Remote Jobs website you can trust in 2020
 description: >-
-  Searching for remote jobs is the good option to work remotely at home.
-Before you are applying for the remote jobs, make sure you have something to present in your application.
+  Searching for remote jobs is a good option to work remotely at home.
+Eliminate the 9-5 office job timing in remote work.
 date: 2020-03-22T17:41:09.995Z
 tags:
   - remote jobs